Sticky Icon

 Duration: 3-6 months

-Rasayana Therapy: To strengthen the joint and prevent degeneration, lehyams, thailam, or gruthams are administered, and external therapies such as shashtika shali pinda swedam and ksheera sekam are done.
+Rasayana Therapy: Lehyams, thailams, or gruthams help strengthen the joints and prevent degeneration, along with external therapies such as shashtika shali pinda sweda and ksheera sekam.

-For the advanced OA Stage, the above approach is done for maintenance and slowing the progression, as etiopathogenesis reversal may not be possible.
+For the advanced Osteoarthritis Stage, the above approach is done for maintenance and slowing the progression, as etiopathogenesis reversal may not be possible.

 NOTE: The duration of the treatment may vary depending on the stage of the disease, severity, and comorbidities involved.